veenaprakash123/WhatsCookin/README.md

 What I'm most proud of:

-Being able to use the Spoonacular API to pull recipes from online, edit them and them to my recipe book.
+Being able to use the Spoonacular API to pull recipes from online, edit them and add them to my recipe book.
 I think this is useful if users have their own version of different recipes that they would like to save.

 Areas of struggle and continued work:

 I was not able to implement user authentication so this is something that I want to continue working on, because the application is only useful if a user can save the recipes in their recipe book.
-I also want to continue working ont he UX.
+I also want to continue working on the UI/UX.